OpenZeppelin/defender-templates/defender/governance-automation/README.md

 # Governance Automation

 This Autotask will check for proposal events that have been emitted by an [OpenZepplin Governance](https://docs.openzeppelin.com/contracts/4.x/api/governance) contract.
-If a proposal has been passed, then the Autotask will queue it a Timelock or Execute it directly.
+If a proposal has been passed, then the Autotask will queue it in a Timelock or execute it directly.
 If the proposal is already queued in the Timelock, the Autotask will check the ETA and execute it if possible.

 ## Setting up
 - Install all packages in the `defender` folder `npm install`